huggingface/optimum-habana/examples/text-generation/README.md

 `--bucket_size` option is especially useful when processing an input stream with varying lengths, that is when you have something like `--dataset_name squad --column_name context --max_input_tokens -1`. `--max_input_tokens -1` specifies no truncation of input prompt in the dataset.

 ## Language Model Evaluation Harness

-The evaluation of Llm model can be done using lm_eval.py script.
+The evaluation of LLMs can be done using the `lm_eval.py` script.
 It utilizes the [LM evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) framework and provides the possibility to run one of four tasks: HellaSwag, Lambada_openai, PiQA, WinoGrande.